 - Temporary disablement

-Some major points of exclusions from the workmen compensation policy, although not restricted to these is as below:
+Some major points of exclusions from the workmen’s compensation policy are as below:

 - Any injury caused by accident or disease as a result of war or nuclear disaster